 - If your compost reaches high enough temps you can use it after one year, if you’re not sure, let it age two years;

-- You can add your food scraps, deceased animals etc to the same compost pile;
+- You can add your food scraps to the same compost pile;

 - Bucket loos do take a bit more management than other waterless compost loos, however you will get a different compost product at the end through the hot composting technique.

-For an in-depth look at the techniques used for the bucket loo, the dos and don’ts, the answers to all your questions, and to quell your inner fecophobe, please look at your library or local bookstore for Joseph Jenkins wonderful guide to composting poo The Humanure Handbook (free PDF at link), 2005.
+For an in-depth look at the techniques used for the bucket loo, the dos and don’ts, the answers to all your questions, and to quell your inner fecophobe, please look at your library or local bookstore for Joseph Jenkins wonderful guide to composting poo The Humanure Handbook, 2005.